Skip to content

 Mady… One of the main challenges we faced was ensuring that the content of the course aligned with what teachers are teaching their students in the classroom.

-One of the great things about the KS1 curriculum is that the working scientifically section is focused more on skills than specific science content – which is what playful is all about.
-We also found the most of the KS1 curriculum topics have a greater focus on plants, animals and living things – and our museums are more physics and chemistry focused.
-But our learning philosophy and approach of ‘igniting curiosity of STEM through active participation and social interaction’ can be applied to any topic – even beyond science and maths.
+One of the great things about the KS1 curriculum is that the working scientifically section is focused more on skills than specific science content – which is what playful learning is all about.
+We also found that most of the KS1 curriculum topics have a greater focus on plants, animals and living things – and our museums are more physics and chemistry focused.
+But our learning philosophy and approach of ‘igniting curiosity in STEM through active participation and social interaction’ can be applied to any topic – even beyond science and maths.

 What has been the highlight of delivering the course?